karstenw/photobotlib/README.md

 Since 2013 it has been updated to the current Python 2 and Pillow libraries.

-This version works with Python2.7, Python3.8 and NodeBox.
+This version works standalone with Python2.7, Python3.8 and is identical to the current NodeBox Library version.

 ##### Fundamental changes #####

-The top layer can be addressed as `canvas.top`.
-See examples.
+- property `canvas.top` adresses the top layer

+- property `canvas.topindex` returns the index of the top layer

+- property `canvas.dup` duplicates the top layer

 ##### Installation #####